strangerstudios/pmpro-member-rss/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 0.3 - 2022-10-21
+* FEATURE: You can now regenerate a user's RSS key from the edit user page of the WP dashboard.
+* BUG FIX/ENHANCEMENT: Now using the pmpro_has_membership_access() function to account for all methods of protecting content.
+* BUG FIX/ENHANCEMENT: Now also generating a member RSS key (if needed) on level change in case that happens outside of checkout.
+* BUG FIX/ENHANCEMENT: Updating search queries so protected content is still visible in feeds when a member RSS key is used.

 = .2. =
 * Now removing enclosures from member posts.